Orion00/startup/notes.md

 Anyone curious about my startup should checkout the [README](README.md)

+#IP for the startup
 http://35.171.205.9/

+#SSH
 ssh -i ~/keys/production.pem ubuntu@35.171.205.9

+#Copy files
 scp -i ~/keys/production.pem [file to be copied] ubuntu@35.171.205.9:/public_html/[file to be copied]

+#Deploy (simon or startup) (run in directory of what you want copied)
+./deployFiles.sh -k ~/keys/production.pem -h tinyproject.click -s simon

 Startup Features:
 -Random joke